 He was a very strong man and considered very professional.
 His students respected him and loved him very much for his kindness as a person.

-no evidence that Imi made any significant or major contribution to its formulation up until 1948
+No evidence that Imi made any significant or major contribution to its formulation up until 1948

-Imi arrived in 1942
+Imi Arrived in 1942

-Q: The public knows very well the figure of Imi Sde Or (Lichtenfeld), but few have been in possession of as many official military documents as you have uncovered in your research.
+Question: The public knows very well the figure of Imi Sde Or (Lichtenfeld), but few have been in possession of as many official military documents as you have uncovered in your research.

 Noah Gross: Imi arrived in Israel in 1942 and was recruited into the Palmach.
-He was recruited by Musa Zohar chief instructor of physical training for the Palmach.
-Musa Zohar heard about him from several members of the self defense group Imi headed in Bratislava in the late 1930's.
+He was recruited by Musa Zohar, chief instructor of physical training for the Palmach.
+Musa Zohar heard about him from several members of the self-defense group Imi headed in Bratislava in the late 1930's.

-Q: When did Imi's importance as a self-defense instructor increase?
+Question: When did Imi's importance as a self-defense instructor increase?
 And why did this occur?